 Festival of Trees (ES)

-Students put their artistic abilities to work in preparing decorations for trees at the annual Festival of Trees events in downtown Greenville and at Baptist Easley Hospital.
+Students put their artistic abilities to work in preparing decorations for trees at the annual Festival of Trees in downtown Greenville.
 The design theme attempts to direct viewers to the true meaning of Christmas.

 Grade-Level Community Service Projects (ES)

 Students unite across grade levels in learning to be a blessing to others through local community service projects.
-Throughout the year teachers and students work together on a variety of projects—from beautifying parks to assembling toys for the humane society.
-While some students pack encouragement packages for the children on the pediatric oncology floor at a local hospital, other students design “get well” cards for children their age who visit the emergency room.
+Throughout the year teachers and students work together on a variety of projects—from packing encouragement packages to assembling toys for the humane society.
 Each November students participate in a letter-writing campaign to let veterans know how much they are appreciated.
 In addition, a number of chapel times are set aside each semester to honor those serving our community in elected offices and churches and as first responders.

 Thanksgiving Basket Food Drive (ES)

 Each Thanksgiving, elementary classes join forces to supply food products for local families in need.
 Nonperishable food items are collected by elementary students and then delivered to these families by ministry class students at Bob Jones University.

 For over 30 years, middle school students have engaged in an annual food drive to collect grocery items for Miracle Hill Children’s Home.
 As a result of this homeroom competition, the Academy has donated over 400,000 pounds of items to Miracle Hill Ministries.